Live Purely With Hawa Hassan

 The reason so many people have difficulty maintaining a certain diet is because they cut out foods too abruptly.
 Before you jump into eating less grains, I always encourage people to begin by eating healthy gluten-free grains like quinoa, oats or brown rice to give your body time to adjust to a new diet.
 Our Ancient Grain Granolas and Superfood Oats are packed with gluten-free grains that are easy on the body and are packed with powerful benefits that offer your body more energy than grains containing gluten.

 When you start eating less grains, you will soon realize how much of our diet was filled with grains.
 Because of this, it’s important to have plenty of fruits and vegetables stocked in your fridge and meals prepped to ensure you are getting adequate nutrients your body needs.
 I’ve started filling my freezer with frozen fruits and vegetables to make a quick smoothie and cauliflower rice to whip up a stir fry on weeknights.
+Stocking up on quick and delicious grain-free breakfast options, like our grain-free granola or pancake mix, help maintain a grain-free lifestyle.
 While I do eat mostly plant-based, having lean meats and fish in your freezer can help fill your plate with proteins.

 In order to maintain a nutrient-rich, balanced grain-free diet, it’s very important to understand what you can and can’t have along with knowing what each ingredient does for your body.
 When I was attending the Institute of Integrative Nutrition, I began learning about the powerful benefits of ingredients like chia, hemp, quinoa and amaranth.
 You will begin to appreciate the foods you cook when you have a better understanding of their unique characteristics and the dynamic effects they will have on your body.